RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/ColliderBit__InterpolatedYields_8cpp.md

     }

-    void _gsl_target_func(const size_t /* n */ , const double* a, void* fparams, double* fval)
+    /// A target function for the GSL optimiser void _gsl_target_func(const size_t /* n */ , const double* a, void* fparams, double* fval) {
-    {
       // Note: We don't use the first argument, it's just there for the GSL/multimin interface